wzoustanford/vaso_rl/README.md

 read and use ope_exp.py and fqe_gaussian_analysis.py, the pkl files could be saved during training

 ### WIS importance sampling evaluation:
 read and use is_block_discrete.py, for example of evaluating the block discrete model.
-The same evaluation can be implemented for other models by changing the model definition and loading paths
+The same evaluation are implemented for other models (is_binary.py, is_dual_mixed.py, is_lstm_bd.py).

 ### reward functions:
 neurips reward definition is given in integrated_data_pipeline_v2_simple_reward.py, and OVISS reward definition is given in integrated_data_pipeline_v2.py